mastnaamhai/rambilas/README.md

-# TranspoTruck - Logistics Management System
+# TranspoTruck - Standalone Logistics Management System

-A comprehensive, production-ready logistics management application for creating and managing Lorry Receipts (LRs), Invoices, and Truck Hiring Notes with full lifecycle tracking and PDF generation capabilities.
+A comprehensive, production-ready **standalone** logistics management application for creating and managing Lorry Receipts (LRs), Invoices, and Truck Hiring Notes with full lifecycle tracking and PDF generation capabilities.

+> **Standalone Application**: This is a self-contained application with no external repository dependencies or remote connections.

+## 📦 Standalone Benefits

+- **No Git Dependencies**: Completely independent of any external repositories
+- **Self-Contained**: All code and configuration in one place
+- **Easy Deployment**: Can be deployed anywhere without external references
+- **Clean History**: Fresh Git history with no remote connections
+- **Portable**: Can be moved, copied, or shared without breaking references

 ## 🚀 Features